wigging/swift-macos/docs/_articles/change-view.md

 # Change View in a Window

+`NSViewController`, `xib`

 Subviews can be added to a custom view to display contents from other view controllers inside a window.
-In this example, a subview is a `.xib` file which acts as the view of an `NSViewController` object.
+In this example, a subview is a xib file which acts as the view of an NSViewController object.

 To get started, drag a Custom View to the window from the object library in Interface Builder.
 Don't forget to set the size and layout contraints of the view.

 <img src="assets/change-view-1.png" class="img-small">

 Next, create a view by adding a new file and selecting View in the User Interface section.
 This view appears in the Xcode project as a XIB file.
-After adding the view, create a view controller by adding a new Cocoa Class file to the project; it is a subclass of `NSViewController`.
+After adding the view, create a view controller by adding a new Cocoa Class file to the project; it is a subclass of NSViewController.

 <img src="assets/change-view-2.png" class="img-small">
 <img src="assets/change-view-3.png" class="img-small">